JuliaPlots/Plots.jl/docs/readme_template.md

 Plots is a plotting API and toolset.
 My goals with the package are:

-- **Intuitive**  Start generating complex plots without reading volumes of documentation.
+- **Intuitive**.
+Start generating complex plots without reading volumes of documentation.
 Commands should "just work".
 - **Concise**.
 Less code means fewer mistakes and more efficient development/analysis.
 - **Flexible**.
 Produce your favorite plots from your favorite package, but quicker and simpler.
 - **Consistent**.
 Don't commit to one graphics package.
 Use the same code and access the strengths of all backends.